expo/expo/docs/pages/guides/config-plugins.md

 Plugins will generally have `@expo/config-plugins` installed as a dependency, and `expo-module-scripts`, `@expo/config-types` installed as a devDependencies.

+### Best practices for mods

+- Avoid regex: [static modification][#static-modification] is key.
+If you want to modify a value in an Android gradle file, consider using `gradle.properties`.
+If you want to modify some code in the pod file, consider writing to json and having the pod file read the static values.
+- Avoid doing long tasks like making network requests or installing Node modules in mods.
+- Do not add interactive terminal prompts in mods.
+- Generate, move, and delete new files in dangerous mods only.
+Failing to do so will break [introspection](#introspection).
+- Utilize built-in config plugins like `withXcodeProject` to minimize the amount of times a file is read and parsed.
+- Stick with the XML parsing libraries that prebuild uses internally, this helps prevent changes where code is rearranged needlessly.

 ### Tooling

 We highly recommend installing the [Expo config VSCode plugin](https://marketplace.visualstudio.com/items?itemName=byCedric.vscode-expo) as this will perform automatic validation on the plugins and surface error information along with other quality of life improvements for Config Plugin development.